 OYO receives its first grant from Michigan Council for the Arts and Cultural Affairs and the National Endowment for the Arts.

-OYO adds its 4th orchestra, Studio String –and an energetic and enthusiastic Nick Karpinsky is hired to lead the group.
+OYO adds its 4th group, Studio String Orchestra – and an energetic and enthusiastic Nick Karpinsky is hired to lead the group.

 Ervin Monroe returns as Guest Conductor to lead the Symphony Orchestra in the Overture to Candide.